jbrcoleman/mcp-server-eks/integrate-with-claude.md

 If the connection fails:
 1. Check that Python and dependencies are installed
-2. Verify the server.py path in the config
+2. Verify the server-enhanced.py path in the config
 3. Check Claude Desktop logs for errors
-4. Test the server directly with: `python server.py`
+4. Test the server directly with: `python server-enhanced.py`
+5. Ensure kubectl access to your EKS cluster is configured